sannimichaelse/blog/ckhtpmqna010l3bs16b001jsk.md

 }
 ```

-The Javascript window object has access to the const variables as well as the **getProfileDetails()** function.
-It made the variable and function declaration globals without our permission.
+The Javascript window object has access to the variables as well as the **getProfileDetails()** function.
+It made the variable and function declaration global without our permission.
 Let's see

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1606080301239/vR1hNR7Nj.png)